CDM 2015 – Principal Contractor

 A principal contractor (and a Principal Designer) is required to be appointed by the client on any project involving more than one contractor.

+As the Principal Contractor you will have been appointed in writing when there is going to be more than one Contractor on site.
 The principal contractor must be capable of carrying out the role and have the right skills, knowledge, training and experience.
 This will depend upon the nature of the work and the range and nature of health and safety risks involved.

 The principal contractor is responsible for managing health and safety on the construction site, and must plan, manage, monitor and coordinate the construction phase so that health and safety risks are controlled.